kklmn/ParSeq/README.md

 structure to implement particular analysis pipelines as relatively lightweight Python packages.

+ParSeq is intended for synchrotron based techniques, first of all spectroscopy.

+It is in development state, not yet ready for general users.

 A screenshot of the Dummy analysis pipeline serving as an application example:
 <p align="center">
   <img src="doc/_images/mainWindow.png" width=1200 />